jazzyxgee/CST383-Project/README.md

 The model's accuracy scores suggest that our models are insufficient for the prediction, even after modifications.

 ## Summary
-In summary, we set off to find out whether this information could help investigators solve more murders based off the our predictions.
+In summary, we set off to find out whether this information could help investigators solve more murders based off our predictions.
+While the dataset is useful, it was packed with data that was not easy to work with.
+Due to the amount of data, it affected our initial goal.
+Applying what we learned in class, we modified our hypothesis and worked with OffAge to predict VicAge.